 Advantages of Real Gross Domestic Product

-- It helps in the comparison of two financial years, as its calculation based on base year.
+- It helps in the comparison of two financial years, as its calculation is based on the base year.

 - It helps in providing the real picture of an economy.

-- This method is the first preference of all economist as it takes the effect of inflation or deflation into consideration.
+- This method is the first preference of all economists as it considers the effect of inflation or deflation.

 Drawbacks of Real Gross Domestic Product

-- It is very difficult to calculate because it involves the conversion of market price to constant price.
+- It isn’t easy to calculate because it involves the conversion of market price to constant price.

-- It requires a lot of attention towards the inflation rate.
+- It requires a lot of attention to the inflation rate.

-- It involves deep analysis of Market price and its conversion to constant price.
+- It involves a deep analysis of Market price and its conversion to constant price.

-This has been a guide to Real Gross Domestic Product.
-Here we have discussed the calculation of Real Gross Domestic Product with the help of examples.
-Also, we discussed the advantages and drawbacks of the Real Gross Domestic Product.
-You may also take a look at some of the useful articles to learn more:
+This is a guide to Real Gross Domestic Product.
+Here we have discussed the calculation of Real Gross Domestic Product with the help of examples along with the advantages and drawbacks of the Real Gross Domestic Product.
+You may also take a look at some of the related articles to learn more –